Pregnant? Get a Flu Shot

-For best protection, flu vaccine is usually given in the fall before flu season starts.
+For best protection, flu vaccine is usually given in early fall before flu season starts.
 But you can get it anytime during flu season, which is typically October through April, and anytime during your pregnancy.

 Yes.
 It is safe for a pregnant woman to receive the flu shot at any time during her pregnancy, and it will not harm her unborn baby.
 The flu shot has been given to millions of pregnant women over many years.
-It is a safe way to help protect the mother and her unborn child from serious illness and complications of flu.
+It is a safe way to help protect a mother and her unborn child from serious illness and complications of flu.

 Flu symptoms include fever, dry cough, sore throat, headache, extreme tiredness, and body aches.
 These symptoms come on quickly and can be severe keeping you in bed for several days.

 If you get sick with flu-like symptoms, call your doctor right away.
 The doctor may prescribe an antiviral medicine that treats the flu.
 Having a fever caused by flu or other infections early in pregnancy can lead to birth defects in an unborn child.
-A fever can be brought down with Tylenol (or a store brand equivalent), you still need to call your health care provider right away.
+A fever can be brought down with Tylenol (or a store brand equivalent); but you still need to call your health care provider right away.
 After you’ve talked to your doctor, stay at home, avoid contact with others, rest, and drink lots of fluids.